MelvinYin/cleaned_workflow/README.txt

 /home/<YOUR_USR>/anaconda3/envs/dhcl_p/bin/python build.py
 cd ..

+Edits to dhcl:
+1. everything.py
+delete <from dhcl.pdb import *>
+add
+<
+import warnings
+from Bio.PDB.PDBExceptions import PDBConstructionWarning warnings.simplefilter("ignore", PDBConstructionWarning)
+>
+2. executables/hprep.py
+change:
+from Bio.PDB import to_one_letter_code
+to
+from Bio.Data.SCOPData import protein_letters_3to1 as to_one_letter_code

 The build process is now complete.
 The remainder of the program are done in python, and does not require compilation.
 # BUILD END

 # Set Parameters
-Next, if this is not done, go to config.py and edit p2_7_env such that it points to your p2.7 exec.
+Next, if this is not done, go to config.py and edit p2_7_env such that it points to your dhcl_p exec.
 If you are not sure, simply paste the path into your bash and see if a python console is launched.

 While there, change num_processor used if you wish.
 This affects runtime for the motif-finding part (both meme and converge).
 Memory use also increases at least linearly for meme at least, so do adjust accordingly.